pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200.md

     ![](images/200/image113.png)

-- When the new browser tab loads, Append **/statictweets** to the end of the URL and **press enter** to test the original static twitter service
+- When the new browser tab loads, Append **/statictweets** to the end of the URL and **press enter** to test the original static twitter service.
+Note, if your browser  shows the JSON in a raw format, you can install a JSON formatter extension, if you desire the formatting to appear as below.

     ![](images/200/Picture45.png)